Murder of Yuen Swee Hong: Initial trial and death sentence

 On 20 September 2011, Wang Wenfeng stood trial in the High Court for the murder of Yuen Swee Hong, with judge Lee Seiu Kin presiding over the case.
 The prosecution consisted of Eugene Lee, Lin Yinbing and Ilona Tan, while Wang was represented by defence lawyers Cheong Aik Chye and Chong Thiam Choy.

 In Wang's statements to the police and his evidence in court, he did not give a consistent version of the sequence of events in the taxi after the robbery.
 The prosecution arranged for a similar taxi to be brought to the court premises for Wang to demonstrate the sequence of events, from which the court could assess the range of movement possible in the confined space within the taxi.

 The defence submitted that death by natural causes cannot be ruled out.
 Forensic pathologist Dr Lau had sent the deceased's bone marrow, skeletal muscle and scalp hair for toxicological analysis, which yielded negative results.
 There were also no records that he had a medical condition that could have caused or contributed to his sudden death.
 The large amount of blood found in the taxi, convinced Justice Lee that Yuen died due to heavy bleeding from the stab wound(s) caused by Wang, and not due to some other medical condition.

 Although it could not be ascertained how many times Wang had stabbed Yuen, Justice Lee found that the number of stab wounds was inconsequential.
 By pulling that knife towards Yuen against the resistance exerted by him, with the tip of the knife pointing at Yuen's chest, Wang could only have done it to inflict injury, one that was sufficient in the ordinary course of nature to cause death.
-As such, he found Wang guilty of murder and sentenced Wang to death.
+As such, he found Wang guilty of murder under Section 300(c) of the Penal Code and sentenced him to death.